marcobarilari/layerfMRI-toolbox/README.md

 1. Everyone is welcome to contribute.
 2. We don't believe this is the only way to analyze layer fMRI (VASO) data.
 It is one way of many, we just want to make it easier and faster.
 3. If you have a different and cool way to tackle a particular step, please make it available for everyone adding it to this repo.
 4. This pipeline is a transparent box.
-We keep it easy so that everyone can easily open the scripts and look what is happening inside and contribute.
+We keep it easy so that everyone can easily open the scripts and look at what is happening inside and contribute.
 5. Each called "function" has an input and an output and should do just one operation/step on the data.
 6. The pipeline is made of modules that can be ordered in a different way.
 The example demo is just an example that suits the dummy data.
-In your paradigm you may have slightly different things that may benefit from eg a different steps order or custom code.
+In your paradigm, you may have slightly different things that may benefit from eg a different steps order or custom code.
 Just get inspired.

 ## TO DO: looking for contributions